 In Australia, the states and territories have brought their own rules into force.
 In NSW, the Public Health (COVID-19 Restrictions on Gathering and Movement) Order 2020 (NSW) has been enacted and came into force in the State of New South Wales on 31 March 2020.
 This can be accessed in full at NSW Legislation Public Health COVID19 Restrictions Order.

 This legislation has significantly curtailed a person’s freedom of movement and defined the self-isolation policy in place in New South Wales.
 In essence, the Minister directs that a person must not, without a reasonable excuse, leave the person’s place of residence and that a person must not participate in a gathering in a public place of more than 2 persons.

 Although the legislation has significantly curtailed movement and participation in public gatherings of more than 2 people, the legislation provides for exceptions, including for the purposes of complying with a legal obligation.

 The legislation has set out that ‘for children who do not live in the same household as their parents or siblings or one of their parents or siblings – continuing existing arrangements for access to, and contact between, parents and children or siblings’ is a reasonable excuse to leave their place of residence.

 This means that parties must do all things necessary to comply with the current Court orders.
-The Chief Justice of the Family Court (who is also the Chief Judge of the Federal Circuit Court) has set out a very clear expectation that parents should, generally, comply with existing Court orders in relation to parenting arrangements.
+The Chief Justice of the Federal Circuit and Family Court has set out a very clear expectation that parents should, generally, comply with existing Court orders in relation to parenting arrangements.